raj-rao-rr/BBG-ECO-EXCEL/README.md

 Our code file runs exclusive from our single python script `bbg_eco.py`.
 This script can be run via IDE or terminal, provided correct Python compiler location is provided from the header.

+1. 1.
+Login into your Bloomberg Professional Service account, you will need it to retrieve data.
-1. Open the `ECO_RELEASES.xslx`, go to the Bloomberg tab on Excel and click the Refresh Worksheets icon to update the Bloomberg formulas, populating the data fields.
+2. Open the `ECO_RELEASES.xslx`, go to the Bloomberg tab on Excel and click the Refresh Worksheets icon to update the Bloomberg formulas, populating the data fields.
-2. After data has been updated, run the `bbg_eco.py` in a Python editor or via command line terminal to produce the cleaned series stored in the `Output` folder under the name `bloomberg_economic_releases.csv`.
+3. After data has been updated, run the `bbg_eco.py` in a Python editor or via command line terminal to produce the cleaned series stored in the `Output` folder under the name `bloomberg_economic_releases.csv`.
 Note if using the command line be sure to modify the pathing within the script to point to the correct Python compiler.

 Refer to the table below for a sample output.